-In the South Atlantic, circle hooks have been required since 3/3/2011 when fishing for species in the snapper-grouper management group north of 28 degrees north latitude (the boundary between Brevard and Indian River Counties in Florida).
-Among trips sampled off the Atlantic coast of Florida, the prevalence of circle hook use on headboats and charter vessels varied north and south of this demarcation (Figure 3).
-Circle hook use was higher in the NE region where circle hook use is required; however, offset J hook use was also prevalent in this region (Figure 3).
-The majority of circle hooks observed on headboats were offset circle hooks (Figure 3), whereas a higher portion of circle hooks observed on charter trips were non-offset (Figure 4).
+Circle hooks have been required in the South Atlantic since 3/3/2011 when fishing for species in the snapper-grouper management group north of 28 degrees north latitude (the boundary between Brevard and Indian River Counties in Florida).
+Among trips sampled off the Atlantic coast of Florida, the prevalence of circle hook use on headboats and charter vessels varied north and south of this demarcation (Figures 3 and 4).